binarynonsense/bn-blog/_posts/2017-04-01-short-review-dying-light-pc.md

 <p>The city where the game takes place is quite big and looks amazing.
 I love its visual and sound design, full of interesting details like the roads full of abandoned cars and growling zombies, the dark tunnels, damaged bridges... they've nailed the "apocalyptic" atmosphere, and when the night comes things get quite interesting and tense...</p>

-<p>It's quite rare for me to keep playing a game after I finish the main story, but I enjoyed "Dying Light" so much that I even took the time to finish all the side quests I still hadn't completed... there are still some challenges and other things to do around the map but I'll probably play the "The Following" expansion next.
+<p>It's quite rare for me to keep playing a game after I finish the main story, but I enjoyed "Dying Light" so much that I even took the time to finish all the side quests I still hadn't completed... there are still some challenges and other things to do around the map but I'll probably play the "The Following" expansion next, it looks really promising.
 </p>